Do you really need to do a lot of prep for the GRE? Can’t you just read a GRE prep book yourself and study some on your own?

 Most students will only spend about a month prepping for the GRE.

-That’s all most of my students do, and again, I see average gains of around 13 points.
+That’s all most of my students do, and again, my students can see gains of 13 to 15 points.

 Some of my students come and take the class three days before the test.
 Their invariable response is, “Wow.
 The class really helped!
 But I sure wish I had started studying a month ago.”

 The Cost of a GRE Test Prep Course

 The main objection many students have to taking a GRE test prep course is the cost.
 Understandable.
 I mean, $1,400?
 Seriously?

 There are less expensive alternatives.
 My course is about a third of that—still a big investment for most college students, I know.

 When students consider the potential return on their investment, even expensive courses make sense.

 Just think about how much you’ll spend on college over the course of four (or five, or six) years.
 Yet in some cases, this one test can have MORE impact on getting into grad school than your entire undergraduate GPA!